 The Airport Authorities Act 1966 gives a range of functions and powers to airport authorities to establish and operate airports.

 Reason for legislative review

-The Acts we reviewed to ensure they are fit for purpose, given the significant changes within the public sector and the aviation environment during the Acts’ lifespans, including:
+We have reviewed the Acts to ensure they are fit for purpose, given the significant changes within the public sector and the aviation environment during the Acts’ lifespans.

 As part of this review, in 2014 the Ministry of Transport sought public feedback on the Civil Aviation Act 1990 and Airport Authorities Act 1966.
 The Ministry received 31 submissions in response to the consultation document.

 Feedback received informed advice provided to Cabinet in 2016 on changes to improve both Acts.

 We are currently drafting a Civil Aviation Reform Bill.

 - Read the Civil Aviation Act 1990 and Airport Authorities Act 1966 consultation document [PDF, 3.7 MB]